Follow us on social media!

 -

-As a student in the visual communications program, you will acquire skills in:
+As a student in the Video Audio Design program at Madison College, you will acquire skills in:

-If you have a strong aptitude for problem-solving, storytelling, aesthetic judgment, and an interest in art as it interacts with technology, the Visual Communications program at Madison College is for you.
-Your Visual Communications instructors have knowledge and experience across this creative field and develop courses that combine traditional and new media technology.
+If you have a strong aptitude for problem-solving, storytelling, aesthetic judgment, and an interest in art as it interacts with technology, the Video Audio Design program at Madison College is for you.
+Your instructors have knowledge and experience across this creative field and develop courses that combine traditional and new media technology.

-Graduates of Madison College’s Visual Communication program will participate in our bi-annual employer-attended portfolio show and enter the job market with a professional portfolio showing prospective employers the skills and capabilities acquired at Madison Area Technical College.
+Graduates of Madison College’s Video Audio Design program will participate in our bi-annual employer-attended portfolio show and enter the job market with a professional portfolio showing prospective employers the skills and capabilities acquired at Madison College.

 Program Details